NeuroTechX/learn.neurotechedu.com/pages/preprocessing.md

 In the world of EEG, these are useful for a number of things when processing your signal.
 - *Removing electricity noise:* generally the electrical circuits surrounding your measurement will introduce noise in the 50Hz or 60Hz range (plus multiples).
      ![](../images/psd-noise.jpg)
-This image (from [http://blricrex.hypotheses.org/ressources/eeg/pre-processing-for-erps](http://blricrex.hypotheses.org/ressources/eeg/pre-processing-for-erps) [(11)](#references)) shows clearly some 50Hz noise from electricity.
+This image (from [http://blricrex.hypotheses.org/ressources/eeg/pre-processing-for-erps](http://blricrex.hypotheses.org/ressources/eeg/pre-processing-for-erps) [(11)](#references)) shows clearly some 50Hz noise from electricity (note that some countries, like USA, use 60Hz).
 To remove these, a notch filter can be performed on the raw signal with MNE to remove 50Hz and its multiples.

 {% highlight python %}
 raw.notch_filter(np.arange(50, 251, 50))